AlgoGraph/Queuing-theory/README.md

 - the "//" in eval
     - possible solution:
         - regex to detect it and replace all of them by one
+- MMcK: Lq doesn't depend on n:
+    - so fix the method + the result page for it
+- for DD1k when lambda and mu are entered > check if lambda > mu and disable M ^_^

 ## Tasks
 - AE:
     - the validation >> done